ashreposit/devtinder-backend/apiList.md

 POST /request/review/:status/:requestId //combined api for receiving a connection request from another user only when the status of the connection request is interested

 ## userRequestRouter -----> in progress
-GET /user/connetions //getting all the connections
-GET /user/requests //checking the received requests GET /user/feed //gets you the profile of other users
+GET /user/connetions/received //getting all the pending received connections GET /user/requests //getting all the accepted requests GET /user/feed //gets you the profile of other users